How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Cooking Process

-- Sauté the carrots: Add the carrots to the pan and toss them to coat with the butter and oil.
+2. Sauté the carrots: Add them to the pan and toss them to coat with the butter and oil.
 Cook for 3–5 minutes until they start to soften.

-- Check tenderness: Pierce the carrots with a fork—they should be tender but still have a slight bite.
+6. Check tenderness: Pierce the carrots with a fork.
+They should be tender but still have a slight bite.

 Adding the Finishing Touches